No BONES About It: Facts Behind Dogs & Bones

 Some rubber toys have hollowed-out areas where you can hide treats or stuff with your dog’s favourite food or pure peanut butter.
 This can provide some much-needed mental stimulation for your dog and extend the time they spend playing with their toy, especially if you freeze the food-stuffed toy before giving it to them.

 If you're looking for a new chew toy for your pooch, we highly recommend West Paw chew toys.
 While you're on their site, check out their newest chew toy, the Toppl.
 West Paw is a very high quality company that uses only recycled, safe, BPA-free materials to create their toys and accessories.
-(No, we do not sell West Paw products at this time - we just love to recommend their incredible toys!)
+(No, we do not sell West Paw products at this time - we just love to recommend their incredible toys and products!)

 We hope you learned some great, new facts about bones and dogs.
 We sure did when we dug deeper into the research.
 Happy, safe chewing!